Walrus dies from bird flu on Arctic island: Researcher

 “It is the first time that bird flu has been recorded in a walrus,” Mr Lydersen said.

-About six dead walruses were found last year in the Svalbard islands, about 1,000 kilometres from the North Pole and halfway between mainland Norway and the North Pole.
+About six dead walruses were found in 2023 in the Svalbard islands, about 1,000km from the North Pole and halfway between mainland Norway and the North Pole.
+Mr Lydersen said it was “not improbable” that some of them had the bird flu.

-Mr Lydersen said it was important to monitor developments as the walrus tends to group with others in summer months when the ice flow melts.
+Mr Lydersen said it was important to monitor developments as the walrus tends to group with others in the summer months when the ice flow melts.

 There could also be a risk from a polar bear eating an infected walrus corpse.

+Bird flu has taken a growing toll on farm animals since 2020.
 It has already killed one polar bear in Alaska, according to the United States authorities.
 Thousands of marine mammals have died from bird flu viruses in South America, according to Antarctic researchers.
 AFP